VectorInstitute/vector-inference/docs/source/user_guide.md

 ssh -L 8081:172.17.8.29:8081 username@v.vectorinstitute.ai -N
 ```
 Where the last number in the URL is the GPU number (gpu029 in this case).
 The example provided above is for the vector cluster, change the variables accordingly for your environment

+## Python API Usage

+You can also use the `vec_inf` Python API to launch and manage inference servers.

+Check out the [Python API documentation](reference/api/index) for more details.
+There
+are also Python API usage examples in the [`examples`](https://github.com/VectorInstitute/vector-inference/tree/develop/examples/api) folder.